 Common signs you need air conditioning repairs include:

-- Annoying or loud noises.
+- Strange or loud noises.
 Listen for hissing, clanging or gurgling sounds.

 - Short cycling or inconsistent operation.
-Lots of starting and stopping adds more strain on your air conditioner.
+Repeated starting and stopping adds more strain on your air conditioner.
 This is often caused by a dirty air filter.

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.